-Some Non-Surgical Solutions for Excess Skin
+Non-Surgical Solutions to Remove Excess Skin

 When you can eat soft solid foods, having a goal of slowly increasing calories to above 800 and eating appropriate amounts of protein will assist with this.
 To determine your protein needs, take your ideal healthy weight and divide by 2.2.
 This will tell you to have many grams of protein you need.

-This way, you will reach your target weight range and will have reduced the percentage of muscle loss compared to fat loss, aiding in tighter skin and better health.
+This way, you will reach your target weight range and will have reduced the percentage of muscle loss compared to a fat loss, aiding in tighter skin and better health.
 The skin has a layer of fat underneath and then muscle.
 If you burn that layer of fat under the skin while maintaining muscle, it will make you appear firmer and shape your figure.

-IT IS IMPORTANT THAT YOU FOLLOW RECOMMENDATIONS PROVIDED BY MEXICO BARIATRIC CENTER REGARDING HOW MUCH YOU LIFT OVER TIME
+IT IS IMPORTANT THAT YOU FOLLOW RECOMMENDATIONS PROVIDED BY MEXICO BARIATRIC CENTER REGARDING HOW MUCH YOU LIFT OVERTIME

-Be mindful of any events that may cause abdominal strainings like pull-ups, sit-up, and some weight lifting.
+Be mindful of any events that may cause abdominal training like pull-ups, situp, and some weight lifting.
 It is important to wait a minimum of 6 weeks or until your incisions have completely healed before starting any weight training.
 It is best to discuss a plan with your primary care physician for slowly adding weight training to your exercise regimen.